 - When applying for well permits, read the Well Information Sheet carefully.

-- Fill out the well application and bring it to the Catawba County Permit Center on the main floor of the Government Center at 25 Government Drive. in Newton, or mail it to Catawba County Environmental Health at P.O.
+- Download and fill out the well application and bring it to the Catawba County Permit Center on the main floor of the Government Center at 25 Government Drive. in Newton, or mail it to Catawba County Environmental Health at P.O.
 Box 389, Newton, NC 28658, together with the permit fee and all required additional information and documents.

 - You must have zoning approval before your application will be processed.